geek101/zookeeper/README_SSL.md

 Provides SSL for Leader Election and ZAB i.e ports 3888 and 2888.

-Each Zookeeper ensemble will need one self-signed certificate, lets call this root CA and each Zookeeper server will its own certificate signed by the root CA.
+Each Zookeeper ensemble will need one self-signed certificate, lets call this root CA and each Zookeeper server will need its own certificate signed by the root CA.
-Servers exchange credentials on connect and they are verified by the public key of the stored root CA.
+Servers exchange credentials on connect and they are verified by the public key of the stored root CA by either side.

 ### How to Run